This post may contain affiliate or sponsored links. Please read our disclosure policy.

 4 Ways to Safely Thaw Frozen Chicken & Freezer Meals

-1. Thaw Freezer Meals in the Refrigerator
+1. Thaw in the Refrigerator

 Make sure to place the freezer meal on a plate to catch the condensation or leaks as it thaws.
-Yes, thawing this method does take some planning.
+Yes, thawing using this method does take some planning.
 This is why we encourage menu planning as much as possible.
-In fact, we provide a FREE Printable Menu Plan in our store as well as FREE menu plans every week on the blog.
+In fact, we provide a FREE Printable Menu Plan in our store, as well as FREE menu plans every week on the blog.

 Rest assured, there are other ways.

-2. Thaw Freezer Meals in Cold Water
+2. Thaw in Cold Water

 After using this method of thawing, cook your food immediately.

-3. Thaw Freezer Meals in the microwave.
+3. Thaw in the Microwave

 A third option is to microwave-defrost food in a microwave-safe dish.
 Defrost your food using your microwave’s instructions.
-The reason this is the third option (our least favorite) is because this method can tend to dry out food a bit.
+The reason this is the third option (our least favorite) is because this method (especially chicken) can tend to dry out food a bit.